Datience/Datience/README.md

 # 🎙 About Me

-🎓 Soon to be a graduate with a Masters degree in Analytics (May 2022)
+🎓 Graduate with a Masters degree in Analytics (May 2022)

 🏞 Virginia resident, with a passion for solving problems using data